34th Annual Art Festival at Thornebrook

 Once again Thornebrook’s annual art festival offers music almost as varied as the visual arts that set the stage.
 Some of the area’s most-loved performers will be on hand to play a variety of music that’s sure to please almost every taste and still leave plenty of space for conversation.

 COUNTRY & AMERICANA - Boulware & Stewart return once more cook up some country sounds with great, sincere vocals and a reliable guitar twang.
-This band will make you believe in the charm and power of country music.
-This is the real thing.
+This band will make you believe in the charm and power of country music with wit and conviction.
 Barbara Johnson plays the upright bass, and as an extra treat, Jon Alexander joins in on steel guitar.

 POP VOCALS from the 60s through the 90s. – The Killer B’s create quite a buzz with their great guitar duo offering very listenable pop.
 This father/son band performs 3 sets on Saturday and we are willing to bet that a lot of your favorites will be included.
 There’s nothing like “blood harmony”.

-ECCLECTIC LATIN and EUROPEAN – The Dozenaires range through a varied repertoire: from Samba and Bossa Nova to Irish and French tunes.
+ECCLECTIC LATIN and EUROPEAN – The Dozenaires range through the repertoire from Samba and Bossa Nova to Irish and French tunes.
 This talented group comes from far and wide bringing some very fun and listenable sounds to the Eastern end of the show.

-CLASSICAL - We are pleased to announce the inclusion of the string virtuosos of The Gainesville String Quartet.
-Violins, viola, sting and cello unite to make timeless, elegant music and a lovely atmosphere.
+LIGHT CLASSICAL MUSIC - We are pleased to announce the inclusion of the string ensemble called the Annasemble Chamber Orchestra.
+Violins, violas, cello and string bass unite to make timeless, elegant music and a lovely atmosphere.

-BARBERSHOP - The Barbergators will wander throughout the show on Sunday and stop now and then for a little fun in four parts.
+BARBERSHOP - The Barbergators will wander throughout the show and stop now and then for a little fun in four parts.

 SOFT ROCK – Middle Ground stars Barbara and Paul Armbrecht on guitar and bass.
 Their spot-on interpretations of old favorites are a pleasant soundtrack to a nice afternoon at a quiet festival of the arts.